oxcompsoc/www-content/learn/resources/lesson_3/index.md

   </div>
 </div>

+As you saw in the task, we get a `KeyError` when we try to access a key that doesn't exist.

+To get around this there is the `in` keyword.
+You can use `in` to tell you whether a given key has a value in the dictionary and you can use `not in` to do the opposite:

+    mydict = { 'name': 'James', 'level': 9001 }

+    'name'     in     mydict # => True
+    'name'     not in mydict # => False
+    'lastName' in     mydict # => False
+    'lastName' not in mydict # => True

-We get a `KeyError` when we ask to access a key that doesn't exist, but you can use the code `'lastName' in mydict` which will return a boolean (`True` or `False`) depending on if the key 'lastName' is in the dictionary.
-As you saw, it is also possible to assign a value to a key that was not previously in the dictionary using `=`, for example:
+As you saw in the task, it is however possible to assign a value to a key that was not previously in the dictionary using `=`, for example:

-    mydict = { } #The empty dictionary
+    mydict = { } # The empty dictionary
     mydict['name'] = 'james'

+    print(mydict)
     print(mydict['name'])

+When the above is run, it should print the following:

+    {'name': 'James'}
+    James

-For those of you who do maths, we'll note that a dictionary is a actually a mapping from keys to values, but don't worry if that doesn't mean anything to you.
-The values can actually be any object, and in the example we mapped `'name'` to a string and `'level'` to a value.
-You can also have duplicate values, so many keys can map to the same value.
-However you may not have duplicate keys (so one key cannot map to multiple values at a time - as this would not make sense).
-Additionally, you may only use certain types as keys.
+The values can actually be any object, and in the example we mapped the `'name'` key to a string and the `'level'` key to an integer.
+You can also have duplicate values, so multiple keys can map to the same value.
+However you may not have duplicate keys (E.g. Each key maps only to one value at a time):

+    # Multiple keys with the same value (allowed)
+    mydict = {'a': 1, 'b': 1}

+    print mydict
+    # => {'a': 1, 'b': 1}

+    # Multiple values for the same key (not allowed)
+    mydict = { 'a':1, 'a': 2}
+    print mydict
+    # => {'a': 2}

+As you can see, python decided to automatically choose the last value assigned to the `'a'` key, which was `2`.

+Additionally you may only use certain types as keys.

 <div class="panel panel-primary">   <div class="panel-
 heading"><strong>Task</strong></div>   <div class="panel-body">   Find one type